help-me-mom/ng-mocks/README.md

     expect(mockedComponent.someInput).toEqual('foo');
   });

-  it('should do something when the dependency component emits on its output', () => {
+  it('does something on an emit of the child component', () => {
     const fixture = MockRender(TestedComponent);
     const component = fixture.point.componentInstance;

-    spyOn(component, 'trigger');
+    // The same as
+    // fixture.debugElement.query(
+    //   By.directive(DependencyComponent)
+    // ).componentInstance
+    // but properly typed.
     const mockedComponent = ngMocks.find(
       fixture.debugElement,
       DependencyComponent
     ).componentInstance;

     // Again, let's pretend DependencyComponent has an output
     // called 'someOutput'.
-An emit on the output that MockComponent
+TestedComponent listens on the output via
-    // setup when generating the mock of Dependency Component.
-    // If you cast mockedComponent as the original component type
-    // then this is type safe.
+    // `(someOutput)="trigger($event)"`.
+    // Let's install a spy and trigger the output. spyOn(component, 'trigger');
     mockedComponent.someOutput.emit({
       payload: 'foo',
     });